vflores10/vflores10.github.io/index.md

 # Vanessa Flore's Portfolio

  This is my home page!
-My name is Vanessa Flores and I am a student at Cal State Fullerton and my major is Eletrical Engineering.
+My name is Vanessa Flores and I am a student at Cal State Fullerton and my major is Electrical Engineering.

 ## Computer Science Projects